In the City: Marrakesh

 A vibrant, sensory overload, the souqs and riads of Morocco's capital captivate Audley specialist Clair Grayland.

 Marrakesh is an intoxicating place to explore

-Its labyrinthine souqs are a burst of colour; you'll find artisans and craftsmen selling everything from dried fruit and nuts and exotic embroidery to beautifully sculpted lanterns.
+Its labyrinthine souqs are a burst of color; you'll find artisans and craftsmen selling everything from dried fruit and nuts and exotic embroidery to beautifully sculpted lanterns.

-The focal point of the old city, within the medina walls, is Djema El Fna, an open square which comes alive at night with food stalls and street musicians.
-And throughout it all: hidden in the alleys of the souqs, nestling against the medina walls, next to palaces and tombs, markets and mosques – are the riads.
-Gorgeously decorated and typically centred around one or many courtyards, riads are the iconic accommodation of Morocco and are inimitably infused with the flavour and character of the country.
+The focal point of the old city, within the medina walls, is Djemaa El Fna, an open square which comes alive at night with food stalls and street musicians.
+And throughout it all: hidden in the alleys of the souqs, nestling against the medina walls, next to palaces and tombs, markets and mosques — are the riads.
+Gorgeously decorated and typically centered around one or many courtyards, riads are the iconic accommodation of Morocco and are inimitably infused with the flavor and character of the country.

 La Maison Arabe, cookery course (see no. 1 on map)

 Cookery courses are offered by various riads throughout the city and are an excellent way for the amateur and professional alike to discover the pleasures of Moroccan cuisine.
 The workshops are led by a dada, a traditional Moroccan chef, while a translator provides detailed preparation and cooking instructions to allow you to prepare your dishes.

 Famously owned by French designer Yves Saint Laurent, whose artwork is displayed in a small museum within, the Majorelle botanical garden is a haven of shady avenues, exotic plants, Moorish buildings and vibrant blue and white colors.
 Set in two and a half acres of grounds within the city center, the garden provides a peaceful respite for those wishing to escape the bustling streets of the medina for a while.